-When I set time to inventory those things I enjoy and actually take the time to do them, I find it makes me more alive…..more myself.
-And that only helps in my daily walk with work, family and friends.
-It better connects me to God as well and nothing is more important than that.
+When I set time to inventory those things I enjoy and actually take the time to do them, I find it makes me more alive – more myself.
+That only helps in my daily walk with work, family and friends.
+Most importantly it better connects me to God and nothing is more important than that.

-I’ve been re-reading a lot of C.S.
-Lewis lately and in his fictional book The Screwtape Letters, Screwtape (a senior tempter) is outlining the blunder’s of his nephew protégé Wormwood:
+C.S.
+Lewis is one of my favorite authors and in his fictional book The Screwtape Letters, Screwtape (a senior tempter) is outlining the blunder’s of his nephew protégé Wormwood:

 “On your own showing you first allowed the patient (person) to read a book he really enjoyed, because he enjoyed it and not in order to make clever remarks about it to his new friends.
 In the second place you allowed him to walk down to the old mill and have tea there – through country he really likes, and taken alone.
 In other words you allowed him two real positive Pleasures.
 Were you so ignorant as to not see the danger in this?
 The characteristic of Pains and Pleasures is that they are unmistakably real, and therefore, as far as they go, give the man who feels them a touchstone of reality.
 Thus if you had been trying to damn your man by the Romantic method – by making him submerged in self-pity for imaginary distresses – you would try to protect him at all costs from any real pain; because, of course, five minutes genuine toothache would reveal the romantic sorrows for the nonsense they were and unmask your whole stratagem.
 But you were trying to damn your patient by the World, that is by palming off vanity, bustle, irony, and expensive tedium as pleasures.
 How can you have failed to see that real pleasure was the last thing you ought to have him to value?
 And that the sort of pleasure which the book and the walk gave him was the most dangerous of all?
 That it would peel off from his sensibilities the kind of crust you have been forming on it, and make him feel that he was coming home, recovering himself?
 As a preliminary to detaching him from the God, you wanted to detach him from himself.
 Now that is all undone.”